-B. Grains

-- 1. All grain items, including those that are part of battered and/or breaded products offered must be counted toward the weekly grains requirement. - 2.
+- B. Grains - 1.
+All grain items, including those that are part of battered and/or breaded products offered must be counted toward the weekly grains requirement. - 2.
 80% of the all the grains offered throughout the course of the week must be whole grain-rich.
 The 80% rule applies to each meal service NSLP and SBP - 3.
 Whole grain-rich include, but are not limited to, whole-wheat flour, oatmeal, whole cornmeal, and brown rice.
-(See page CM-35) - 4.
+(See charge on CM-35) - 4.
 There are three different ways to identify whole grain-rich products. - a.
 Whole grain product will be listed as the first ingredient on the ingredient label.
 This indicates that the product is at least 50 percent whole grain.
+NOTE: Water can be the first ingredient.

-INGREDIENTS: WHOLE GRAIN OATS MODIFIED CORN STARCH, CORN STARCH, SUGAR, SALT, CALCIUM CARBONATE, OAT FIBER, TRIPOTASSIUM PHOSPHATE, WHEAT STARCH, VITAMIN E (MIXED TOCOPHEROLS) ADDED TO PRESERVE FRESHNESS
+INGREDIENTS.
+WHOLE GRAIN OATS MODIFIED CORN STARCH, CORN STARCH, SUGAR, SALT, CALCIUM CARBONATE, OAT FIBER, TRIPOTASSIUM PHOSPHATE, WHEAT STARCH, VITAMIN E (MIXED TOCOPHEROLS) ADDED TO PRESERVE FRESHNESS